AidenYav/Virtual_Khepri/README.md

 Project Link: https://aidenyav.github.io/Virtual_Khepri/

+Demo Video: https://www.youtube.com/watch?v=fIgTJIMG0xc (Thanks to Elizabeth Nguyen for helping on this project)

-Use this image below is the marker for the Augmented Reality system.
+Use the image below as the marker for the Augmented Reality system.
 Otherwise, switch to the non-camera mode.

 ![Diagram](https://github.com/AidenYav/Virtual_Khepri/blob/main/Markers/pattern-Triangle.png)

 Virtual_Khepri is a prototype block code system designed for children to practice programming logic.
-Originally this was intended as an alternative activity for Hazen "Scarab" Robotics to utilize at out reach events.
+Originally, this was intended as an alternative activity for Hazen "Scarab" Robotics to utilize at out reach events.
-Note: This project no longer recieves updates despite many known bugs existing.
+Note: This project no longer receives updates despite many known bugs existing.

 ---